tomhea/flip-jump/README.md

 // This op is very useful if you want to set the jumping-part of another fj opcode to some address (and we know that it's zeroed before).
     // just do:  wflip fj_op+w, jump_address
-// Also - setting the jumping-part back to zero can be simply done by doing the same wflip again:
+// Also - setting the jumping-part back to zero can be simply done by doing the same wflip again
     // (because b xor b == 0).

 // Note that the assembler might choose to unwrap the wflip op in more complicated ways, for optimization reasons.

-// The wflip op is considered to take 1 op-size in its local area (and if more ops needed - they will be in the end of the current segment).
+// The wflip op is promised to take 1 op-size in its local area (and if more ops are needed - they will be at the end of the current segment).

 // This is some way of doing it (see, it has the advantage of knowing in advance that wflip takes 1 op-size in its local area):
     0x106;next_flips